-The health and safety duties of a worker, whether they are a Barnardo's paid member of staff, a volunteer, an employee seconded from another employer, or other person at work, include:
+The health and safety duties of a worker, whether they are a Barnardo's colleagues, seconded from another employer, or other person at work, include:

 - Taking reasonable care of their own health, safety and welfare and that of others who may be affected by what they do or do not do. - Co-operating with Barnardo's on health and safety to ensure there is compliance with any legal or local health, safety or welfare at work requirement.